AsherBaby/personal_algorithm_project/README.md

 With the help of hash heap, the Dijkstra algorithm has running time of O( m log(n) ).

+### All Pairs Shortest Paths (w/o test cases)
+All pairs shortest paths problem can be considered as upgrade of the single source shortest path problem.
+Two well-known algorithms for single source shortest path problem:

+1. Dijkstra Algorithm: non-negative edge, O( m log(n) )
+2. Bellman-Ford Algorithm: O( mn )

+For the all pairs shortest paths problem, there are also two mature
+algorithms:

+1. Floyd-Warshall Algorithm: O ( n^3 ), a DP algorithm
+2. Johnson's Algorithm: O( mn log(n) )

+Worthy of mentioning is that, Johnson's algorithm beat Floyd-Warshall algorithm for sparse graph.
+For dense graph, I personally recommend Floyd-Warshall algorithm, because it is extremely easy to code, if the state function is being understood, just three loops.

 ### More topics...